SEPP 72(t) in Early Retirement

 Distribution Options for the SEPP

-The distribution options from a 72(t) SEPP are amortization, annuitization, and required minimum distribution.
-Each will give just a little different annual distribution amount.
-Honestly, it is not worth your time trying to figure out the differences between the three… use an online 72(t) calculator and plug and play.
+The 72(t) SEPP distribution options are amortization, annuitization, and required minimum distribution.
+Each will give a slightly different annual distribution amount.
+Honestly, it is not worth trying to determine the differences between the three.
+Use an online 72(t) calculator and plug and play.

 For posterity, here they are: